Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

 \section{Introduction}

-High-order tensors have received increasing recent attention in enormous fields including social networks~\citep{anandkumar2014tensor}, computer vision~\citep{koniusz2016sparse}, neuroscience~\citep{zhang2019tensor}, and genomics~\citep{hore2016tensor}.
-Tensors provide effective representation of the hidden structure in multiway data.
-One of the popular structure utilized in tensor data analysis is the so-called low-rankness.
-An order-$d$ tensor $\cX$ is called Tucker low-rank if it can be decomposed as a tensor-matrix product (see Section \ref{sec:notation} for formal definition):
+High-order tensors have received increasing recent attention in many fields including social networks~\citep{kolda2006tophits}, computer vision~\citep{koniusz2016sparse}, neuroscience~\citep{zhang2019tensor}, and genomics~\citep{hore2016tensor}.
+Tensors provide an effective representation of the hidden structures in multiway data.
+One of the popular structure utilized in tensor data analysis is the so-called low-rankness, which decomposes the signal tensor into a low-dimensional core tensor and multiple matrix factors, one on each modes~\citep{kolda2001orthogonal}.
+Despite many celebrated results in tensor data analysis under the low-rank formulation, such as tensor regression \citep{zhou2013tensor}, tensor completion \citep{xia2020statistically}, tensor PCA \citep{zhang2018tensor}, and generalized tensor learning \citep{han2020optimal}, another important model, \emph{multiway tensor block model}, has not been well studied yet.